odriverobotics/ODrive/odrivetool.md

 * __Windows__: During the update, a new device called "STM32 BOOTLOADER" will appear.
 Open the [Zadig utility](http://zadig.akeo.ie/) and set the driver for "STM32 BOOTLOADER" to libusb-win32.
 After that the firmware update will continue.
 * On some machines you will need to unplug and plug back in the USB cable to make the PC understand that we switched from regular mode to bootloader mode.
-* Currently a firmware update will preserve the configuration if and only if the parameters of both firmware versions are identical.
-This will change in the future.
 * If the DFU script can't find the device, try forcing it into DFU mode.

   <details><summary markdown="span">How to force DFU mode (ODrive v3.5)</summary><div markdown="block">